 Call or Text 678-753-6431 for a Free Consultation

-Georgia Traffic Violation Lawyer
+Fighting Georgia Traffic Citations

 Under Georgia law, traffic citations are misdemeanor criminal offenses under the Official Code of Georgia.
 Because they are misdemeanor offenses, they are punishable by up to twelve months in jail and fines of up to $1,000.
 You may also be asked to complete a driver improvement course or other classes depending on your age, driving history, and seriousness of the offense.
 Commercial drivers license holders are held to even higher standards.
 Consulting an attorney will be the best way of making sure your rights are protected, points on your license are prevented or minimized, and fines are as low as possible.
 Below, I will discuss a few types of traffic offenses, and how a Georgia lawyer may be able to help you and protect your Georgia driving history record.